Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \subsubsection{Facet: Pushing Helpful and Wanted Knowledge}

+Appropriate active teaching.
 This facet is the consequence of the last two (see Sections~\ref{Fac_ESoK} and~\ref{Fac_EKW}).
-Only if a partner pays attention to the knowledge needs and wants of their partner are they able to \emph{Push Helpful and Wanted Knowledge}.
+Only if a \emph{CTeach} pays attention to the knowledge needs and wants of the \emph{CStud} are they able to \emph{Push Helpful and Wanted Knowledge}.
+Again, this is a sign of a good \emph{Teacher} but not mandatory.

 But what is helpful and wanted knowledge?
 How do we recognize it?
-We deduce this based on the partner’s reaction.
-If the partner acknowledges that the knowledge transfer was welcome, helpful, or beneficial - either explicitly (see Example~\ref{PA3_assertSame2sub}, and again Examples~\ref{PA4_Getter_Setter} and~\ref{PA3_Tab}) or implicitly (see again Example~\ref{PA3_expectedArgument}) by incorporating the knowledge - and without any negative reaction that might indicate they did not want this knowledge, then we annotate it as \emph{Helpful and Wanted Push}.
+We deduce this based on the \emph{CStud}’s reaction.
+If they positively acknowledge the knowledge transfer, we annotate it as \emph{Helpful and Wanted Push}.
+The acknowledgment can be explicit (see Example~\ref{PA3_assertSame2sub}, and again Examples~\ref{PA4_Getter_Setter} and~\ref{PA3_Tab}) or implicit by incorporating the knowledge (see again Example~\ref{PA3_expectedArgument}).